“No wonder he loved it. It danced among its own debris. When Glasgow gave up, the world could call it a day”

 “A crime trilogy so searing it will burn forever into your memory.
 McIlvanney is the original Scottish criminal mastermind”

-William McIlvanney’s first novel, Remedy is None, won the Geoffrey Faber Memorial Prize and with Docherty he won the Whitbread Award for Fiction in 1975.
+William McIlvanney’s first novel, Remedy is None, won the Geoffrey Faber Memorial Prize and with Docherty he won the Whitbread Award for Fiction.
 Laidlaw and The Papers of Tony Veitch both gained Silver Daggers from the Crime Writers’ Association.
-Strange Loyalties, the third in the Detective Laidlaw trilogy, won the Glasgow Herald’s People’s Prize in 1992.
-He died in December 2015.
+Strange Loyalties, the third in the Detective Laidlaw trilogy, won the Glasgow Herald’s People’s Prize.
+McIlvanney died in December 2015.